bacionejs/byte-armada/README.md

 ## ⚡ Resource Management

-Resource management mainly consists of **one stat: energy**.

-But also, you're limited to **five units at a time** on the board.
+You're limited to **five units at a time** on the board.

-With each level the enemy gets more energy.
+With each level the enemy spawns faster.
 You can **skip levels** if you aren't challenged enough.

 The delightful part of the design is how **complex strategies can emerge from a simple interface**.